Antonio7898/N-Player_Cell_Acquring_Game/README.md

 - Multiplayer mode
  -  Vs Bot
  - Combination of above two (ie some players are humans and some are bots)

+I have designed this game from scratch using knowledge of search and adversary algorithms in AI

 ## Rules